 Swimming Pools and Places to Cool Off

-Next to Memorial Park on The Entrance Foreshore is Vera’s Water Fountain – an aquatic Mecca for kids!
-A favourite haunt for summertime play when it’s just too hot to do anything else, this vibrantly coloured mini park is an oasis of fun for toddlers and preschoolers.
-In fact, the bigger kids still love a visit to Vera’s Water Fountain no matter what their age!
+Next to Memorial Park on The Entrance Foreshore is Vera's Water Garden splash park – an aquatic Mecca for kids!
+A favourite haunt for summertime play when it's just too hot to do anything else, this vibrantly coloured mini park is an oasis of fun for toddlers and preschoolers.
+In fact, the bigger kids still love a visit to Vera's Water Garden no matter what their age!

 This is a great free activity for families and a perfect way to cool off during the warmer months.